reruo321/Java_Practice/Appendix/Character-Encoding/README.md

 ### Printable Characters
 ASCII codes 20 (32) to 7E (126) in hex are printable characters.

+## Unicode
+Unicode is an information technology standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
+The Unicode standard defines UTF and several other encodings.

 ## UTF
 UTF, Unicode Transformation Format, is one of the two mapping methods for Unicode.
 The last number of the name shows how many bits are used as a unit per code point.

 ### UTF-8
 UTF-8 uses 1~4 bytes for each code point, and it maximizes compatibility with ASCII.
+It is the dominant encoding on the WWW.

 ## Extended Unix Code
 Extended Unix Code (EUC) is a multibyte character encoding system used primarily for East Asian users, such as Korean, Japanese, and simplified Chinese.